Mawson Analytical Spectrometry Services

 The facility has a long history back to 1970’s in geochronology, geochemical and environmental tracer research by academic, collaborative and commercial clients

 The TIMS Facility is located in the Mawson Laboratories and includes a HEPA filtered laboratory for clean sample chemistry.
 This chemistry lab houses a FumeGard NU-156 Vertical Laminar Airflow Fume Hood with ULPA filter for low blank analyses and prepFAST Automated Chromatography System

 The facility also has a New Wave MicroMill for microsampling

 Current research focus is in Nd, Sr, Pb, Ca and Cr systems

 Isotope Ratio Mass Spectrometry (IRMS) Facility

-The IRMS Facility is located in the Mawson Laboratories.
-A Nu Instruments Perspective CF-IRMS and Elementar vario PYRO cube are due for installation in early 2019 which will focus on 30Si and 18O analyses of silicates.
+- A Nu Instruments Perspective CF-IRMS and Elementar vario PYRO cube which focuses on 30Si and 18O analyses of silicates

 Organic Molecular Analyses & Characterisation (OMAC) Facility